uosq/docs/docs/Lua_Libraries/draw.md

 ### CreateTexture( imagePath:string )

 Create texture from image on the given path.
-Path is relative to `%localappdata%`..
+Path is relative to `%localappdata%/lua/`..
 But you can also specify an absolute path if you wish.
 Returns texture id for the newly created texture.
 Supported image extensions: PNG, JPG, BMP, TGA, VTF

 ### CreateTextureRGBA( rgbaBinaryData:string, width:integer, height:integer )